magneticio/vamp2setup/README.md

 - **Service**: a Kubernetes service associated with all Deployments of a given Application
 - **Ingress**: a Kubernetes ingress exposing an Application Service
 - **Gateway**: a mechanism regulating access to a the different versions of an Application through a configured Service.
 In Kubernetes it corresponds to one or more Istio Route Rules.
+- **Policy**: an automated process that periodically performs actions over an entity.
+Currently employed only for Gateways.
+For more details refer to the [Performing a canary release](#performing-a-canary-release) section.

 ## Performing a canary release